-The economic environment surrounding the Group in fiscal 2017 saw a gradual upturn continue in Japan, amid factors including a recovery in exports due to the weaker yen as well as an improvement in corporate revenue, despite fluctuations in the exchange rate stemming from uncertainty in overseas economies.
+The economic environment surrounding the Group in fiscal 2018 recovered gradually in Japan, amid factors including an improvement in corporate revenue and a recovery in exports.

-Overseas, the economy in the United States continued to recover due to an increase in consumer spending and a strong employment environment.
-In Asia, an economic upturn focused on domestic demand was seen in Thailand, Indonesia and India.
-Factors such as strong consumer spending and the effects of government policies led to signs of improvement in the Chinese economy.
+Overseas, the economy in the United States continued a steady recovery due to an increase in consumer spending and a strong employment environment.
+In Asia, the economy remained generally strong in Thailand, Indonesia and India, focused on domestic demand.
+The Chinese economy continued to show signs of improvement owing to factors such as strong consumer spending and exports.

-In this environment, the Group expanded business in its aim to achieve the Global Policy-"Create New Value by Utilizing Keihin's Collective Global Power"-under the Twelfth Medium-Term Business Plan (covering the three years from April 2014 to March 2017).
+In this environment, the Group expanded business in its aim to achieve the Global Policy-"Build a strong company with healthy growth and a good company we can be proud of"-under the Thirteenth Medium-Term Business Plan (for the three years from April 1, 2017 to March 31, 2020).